 Ripple is different than it's major competitors Bitcoin and Litecoin in that it was created by a private, for-profit company.
 When it was created, 100 billion XRP were released into the market, with 20 billion being held by the creators and the rest being given to Ripple Labs.
 Ripple Labs has since placed 55 billion XRP in an escrow account to ensure users stability in the marketplace.

-It's important to note that Ripple has been called a “Bitcoin-killer” since at least 2014, but it's only recently that is has gained real traction and momentum among crypto-currency enthusiasts.
+It's important to note that Ripple has been called a "Bitcoin-killer" since at least 2014, but it's only in the last several years has gained real traction and momentum among crypto-currency enthusiasts.

-Ripple has had explosive price increases similar to other currencies recently, but it's still very “cheap” in terms of price.
+Ripple has had explosive price increases similar to other currencies, but it's still very "cheap" in terms of price - roughly $0.30.

 How To Invest In Ripple

-The first thing you need to do is setup a Ripple account.
-Ripple keeps a list of recommended exchanges that you can buy XRP on here.
+The first thing you need to do is setup a Uphold account.

-Once you have your Bitcoin in your account at Bitsane, you can finally buy Ripple (XRP).
+Once you have your Uphold account opened, and some USD or other crypto in your account at Uphold, you can buy XRP.

-Once you place your trade, it will show up in your Bitsane account.
+Once you place your trade, it will show up in your Uphold account.

 Like any currency, there is a high degree of risk involved if you're considering investing in Ripple.
 However, given the low price point, it does have the possibility for a high return with low barrier to entry.